 The difference between a 24-spoke and an equivalent 28-spoke wheel was measured in the wind tunnel by Flo Cycling.
 The conclusion was that the weight difference of 30 grams would have basically zero effect and the aero effect would result in 2 seconds per 40 km, which could mean 3 minutes over a 4000-km route.
 Normally, the extra rigidity and security of having more spokes is more than worth this minimal cost.

 Using aluminum spoke nipples is popular because they are slightly lighter than brass nipples and come in a variety of colors.
 Unfortunately, most aluminum nipples are easily damaged when trying to true the wheel, the only ones that this is not true for is the oversized aluminum nipples used on some specifically-designed rims by Shimano, Mavic and others.
 For all rims that take standard-sized nipples, brass nipples are far more reliable, they are available in silver or black, and the weight penalty is only about 1 gram per nipple (e.g., these DT Swiss black brass nipples at Amazon).
+Aluminum nipples may also corrode if the wheel is used extensively in wet conditions and using tubeless tire sealant can cause aluminum nipples to corrode.

 The front rim and tire are the most important parts of the bike for aerodynamics (see the Air Resistance of the Bike page).
 Rims that are less than 30 mm deep are considered shallow and within these the differences in aerodynamic performance are small.
 Mid-depth rims in the 30-50 mm range can make a significant improvement in aerodynamics over shallow rims.
 Modern rims in this range perform reasonably well in all but the strongest crosswinds without greatly affecting bike handling.
 Deep rims (over 50 mm) are not so suitable for unsupported ultracycling because they can cause problems with bike handling in severe crosswinds, and so may be a problem on some sections of the route.